A step-by-step guide to avoid “can’t open,” broken formatting, and macro failures when moving Excel files to a new PC.

 8) Wrap-up

-Most “new PC can’t open my old Excel files” stories are preventable.
+Most “the new PC can’t open my old Excel files” problems are avoidable.

-Handle CSV and macro security consciously, and finish with a proper wipe before disposal.
+Handle CSV and macro security deliberately, and when everything is confirmed working, perform a proper wipe of the old PC before disposal.

 ✔️You might also find these helpful: